HCC-CCECF-DataGroup/publicData/README.md

 # publicData
-A place to store oublic data
+A place to store public data